 I have received an allegation regarding potential Academic Dishonesty.
 What do I do?
 You should read the letter and any attachments thoroughly so that you understand the allegation fully.
 If you have questions regarding the allegation specifically, or if anything in the letter is unclear, you should contact for guidance.
 You may wish to contact the SRC or SUPRA for guidance on how to prepare a response to the allegation.

-I have been asked to attend a meeting with the Academic Honesty Coordinator but I am unable to attend due to prior committments.
+I have been asked to attend a meeting with the Educational Integrity Coordinator but I am unable to attend due to prior committments.
 What do I do?
 You should send an email to advising that you are unable to attend the scheduled appointment.
 You may wish to include dates and times that you are available to meet and Student services staff will attempt to accommodate your request.

 What should I bring to the meeting?
 You are welcome to bring anything that, in your view, would support your response to the allegation.